mudhairless/fbejson/README.md

-# FBjson
+# FBEjson

 ## About
-FBjson is a JSON/BSON parsing library for the [FreeBASIC](https://www.freebasic.net) language.
+FBEjson is a JSON/BSON parsing library for the [FreeBASIC](https://www.freebasic.net) language.
 Also included is a base64 encoder/decoder library as it is used by portions of the BSON support.

 ## Examples